hongyi18/UnitConversion/README.md

 The values of constants are taken based on [Particle Physics Booklet](https://pdg.lbl.gov/2024/download/db2024.pdf) by Particle Data Group and the wikipedia page [International System of Units](https://en.wikipedia.org/wiki/International_System_of_Units).

 Only named units and parameters are supported.
 The current list of named units include five SI base units $\\{ \mathrm{s}, \mathrm{m}, \mathrm{kg}, \mathrm{A}, \mathrm{K} \\}$, their derived units, and some useful constants and parameters in particle physics and cosmology.
 The other two SI base units $\\{ \mathrm{mol}, \mathrm{cd} \\}$ and their derived units are not supported yet.

+## Citation
+If you use this code as part of your research, please cite [zenodo:14086594](https://zenodo.org/records/14086594) in your work.

 ## Contact
 If you find any bugs or would like to make suggestions for its improvement, please contact me via the email address displayed on [my website](https://hongyi18.github.io/).